swift-server/work-group/meetings/http/2017-03-14/minutes.md

   * These aren’t well specified, and probably need to be handled by whatever is processing the stream anyway.

 _Use of Foundation based types for request and response_
-* It’s accepted that the Foundation types don’t match the requirements for general request and response types today as their designed for a specific set of use cases.
+* It’s accepted that the Foundation types don’t match the requirements for general request and response types today as they're designed for a specific set of use cases.
 * We should figure out what the “right answer” should be for Swift (without regard to Objective-C compatibility), and then see how that fits into the existing types
   * There’s definitely scope to extend or modify the existing types
   * But we’d need a migration plan so that existing users aren’t broken